There are many different ways one can utilize the remove.bg API. One of these use cases is user-generated content.

 - Monitor usage: You can keep track of your credit usage in your account settings.
 There are both transaction logs and charts that allow you to easily review historical usage and identify patterns.
 You can also implement your own user-based tracking on your end to identify patterns such as heavy users, that negatively impact your ROI calculations, if necessary.

-- Use smaller resolutions if possible: Since higher resolution images require more credits to process, you should carefully review what resolution you require and set appropriate limits.
-You can also use different resolutions at different stages or for different features in your product.
-For instance, you could process an image in a lower resolution first to act as a preview image, and only if the user confirms the result, reprocess it in a higher resolution if necessary.
+- Use preview images if possible: If you can use preview images instead of full-size images you can save 75% of your credit spending.
+For instance, you could process an image in the lower resolution preview size first, and only if the user confirms the result, reprocess it in full resolution resolution if necessary.

 If you need help calculating ROI or implementing cost control measures, we are happy to help!